 6. TBS Tango 2

-It is extremely portable and with fantastic ergonomics.
+It is highly portable and with fantastic ergonomics.
 By TBS, the Tango two includes high-quality full-size gimbals with fordable sticks (just in the pro version), which is very good for transportation.

 It’s built-in 900MHz Crossfire modules using a maximum output of 250mW.
 It runs OpenTX, has built-in USB charging.
 And it is created by TBS, the newest you can expect when it comes to quality.

 However, it does not encourage 2.4GHz.
 Also, it does not have any external module bay.
 You’re virtually secured to TBS’s ecosystem.
 Plus, it is not suitable for the wing and airplane flyers, it does not have sufficient switches/sliders, and there are no trim buttons.